uob-mu3e/daq_wiki/MuTrig sorting.md

 Questions:

-* The whole lapsing thing
+* The whole lapsing thing (solved, after some thought)
 *    The memory thing (which could also be the sorting depth thing)

      The Arria V A7 has 13660 K of M10K memory (1366 blocks).
 The PRBS ROM should need less than 70, so that should be ok